Hvllvix/Simpute/README.md

-# Simple Imputation
+# Smart Imputation

-**Simpute** (**sim**ple + im**pute**) is an adaptive missing-value imputation library for tabular data.
+**Simpute** is an adaptive missing-value imputation library for tabular data.
 Instead of applying one global strategy to every column, it profiles each feature, selects a tailored model, and imputes columns sequentially so earlier fills inform later ones.

 Install from PyPI as `simpute`.
 Source and releases live at [github.com/Hvllvix/Simpute](https://github.com/Hvllvix/Simpute).